 Later I read on the below map that it’s a transmission station.

-The gait was open to the transmission station and there was a structure next to it, but I didn’t go inside.
+The gate was open to the transmission station and there was a structure next to it, but I didn’t go inside.

 Off to the back of the area was the rain gauge station.